jianminchen/Leetcode_Julia/Practice history/2020 June to July Facebook phone screen/ReadMe.md

 142. Linked List Cycle II<br>
 [C# Fast and slow two runners practice on July 14, 2020](https://leetcode.com/problems/linked-list-cycle-ii/discuss/736453/C-Fast-and-slow-two-runners-practice-on-July-14-2020)<br>

+4 more mock interviews on interviewing.io as an interviewee.
+One mock interview from a friend this coming Saturday. <br>
 Count down three days.
 Party is over for phone screen!
 Chao!
 (Mexico goodbye!)<br>